top of page

 • 2 min read

-That the poor, the homeless, and the forgotten may find places of welcome at our tables: let us pray to the Lord.
+That we may see in the faces of the poor, the abused, and the unwanted the face of the suffering Christ: let us pray to the Lord.

-That those who have died in Christ [especially _________], may celebrate forever at the banquet of heaven: let us pray to the Lord.
+That the faithful who have died [especially _________], may live anew in the reign of God: let us pray to the Lord.

 That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.